andywer/react-stateful-fn/README.md

 [![NPM Version](https://img.shields.io/npm/v/react-stateful-fn.svg)](https://www.npmjs.com/package/react-stateful-fn)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

+> ⚠️ This repository is archived.
+Use React hooks instead.

 Functional components are considered best practice in React, but as soon as we need local component state we cannot use them.
 Let's fix that!

 What this package provides: